- . -

 Depending on what methods are used, the following information is necessary to know to unlock the drive.

 • A recovery key in the printed form or in a file.
-A name of such a file has the following pattern: BitLocker Recovery Key FDA7B96C-635E-45AA-BE63-00C3DB3771EE.txt , where the last characters is the BitLocker volume identifier.
-That file contains the BitLocker volume identifier and a recovery key.
+A name of such a file has the following pattern: BitLocker Recovery Key FDA7B96C-635E-45AA-BE63-00C3DB3771EE.txt , where the last characters is the BitLocker container identifier.
+That file contains the BitLocker container identifier and a recovery key.

 • A password used to start the preboot process.
 It shouldn't be confused with the password for the user's logon.